thelfer/MFrontGenericInterfaceSupport/docs/web/orthotropic-behaviours.md

 - `rotateThermodynamicForces`
 - `rotateTangentOperatorBlocks`

-Those functions takes memory blocks (wrapped in `mgis::span` objects) and checks that the size of those blocks are consistent.
+Those functions takes memory blocks (wrapped in `std::span` objects) and checks that the size of those blocks are consistent.
 For each of those functions, two overloads exist, one for in place rotation, one for out of place rotations.